-As of March 4, 2013, green-card seekers who were not eligible to adjust status in the U.S. and were afraid to leave in order to use the alternate, consular processing procedure because their past unlawful presence might block their return, have the option to file a “provisional waiver” (or "stateside waiver") application before leaving.
+Since March 4, 2013, green-card seekers who are not eligible to adjust status in the U.S. and are afraid to leave in order to use the alternate, consular processing procedure because their past unlawful presence might block their return, have had the option to file a “provisional waiver” (or "stateside waiver") application before leaving.
 Who exactly is eligible to use this option is discussed in the article “Who Is Eligible for Provisional Waiver of Three- or Ten-Year Time Bar.”
 Read that first, before continuing with this article!

-The benefits of this new procedure are potentially huge – especially significant for people who entered the U.S. illegally, stayed for six months or more, and are the spouse, parent, or child of a U.S. citizen.
-Such people were, on paper, eligible for a green card, but unable to get it via the U.S.-based process called “adjustment of status.”
+The benefits of the provisional waiver procedure are potentially huge – especially significant for people who entered the U.S. illegally, stayed for six months or more, and are the spouse, parent, child, or adult son ro daughter of a U.S. citizen, or the spouse, son, or daughter of a lawful permanent resident of the United States.
+Such people are, on paper, eligible for a green card, but unable to get it via the U.S.-based process called “adjustment of status.

-That left them only one procedural option in applying for the green card: leave the U.S. to attend their consular interview for an immigrant visa, await the consular officer’s discovery that they were inadmissible based on unlawful presence, apply to U.S. Citizenship and Immigration Services (USCIS) for a waiver of this ground of inadmissibility (as described in the article, “Filing Process for the I-601 Waiver”), and then hope the waiver was granted.
-If it wasn’t, they were looking at spending the next three or ten years outside the U.S., possibly separated from their family.
+That leaves them only one procedural option in applying for the green card: leave the U.S. to attend their consular interview for an immigrant visa, await the consular officer’s discovery that they were inadmissible based on unlawful presence, apply to U.S. Citizenship and Immigration Services (USCIS) for a waiver of this ground of inadmissibility (as described in the article, “Filing Process for the I-601 Waiver”), and then hope the waiver is granted.
+If it isn’t, they are looking at spending the next three or ten years outside the U.S., possibly separated from their family.
 But the provisional waiver offers the possibility of getting an answer on the waiver request before leaving the United States.

 Timing of Filing Your Provisional Stateside Waiver Application

-The first step in the immigration process for everyone is for the U.S. citizen petitioner (sponsor) to mail a visa petition to USCIS on Form I-130.
+The first step in the immigration process for everyone is for the U.S. citizen or lawful permanent resdient petitioner (sponsor) to mail a visa petition to USCIS on Form I-130.
 (See the articles on the "Family Sponsors Petitioning for Immigrants" page of Nolo's website for instructions on filling out and submitting Form I-130.)

-(The new procedures also allows immediate relatives of U.S. citizens who are self-petitioning under VAWA using Form I-360 to apply for a provisional waiver -- but in most cases, the law allows them to adjust status and get their green card without leaving the U.S., so they don't really need this new procedure.)
+(The provisional waiver procedure also allows immediate relatives of U.S. citizens who are self-petitioning under VAWA using Form I-360 to apply for a provisional waiver -- but in most cases, the law allows them to adjust status and get their green card without leaving the U.S., so they don't really need the provisional waiver procedure.)

 If you haven't already submitted that form, be sure to indicate in Question 22 to Form I-130 that the immigrant will apply for an immigrant visa abroad at a U.S. consulate abroad rather than adjusting status in the U.S.).
 (If the immigrant were allowed to adjust status in the U.S., you wouldn't have to bother with the provisional waiver in the first place.)
 By filling Question 22 out this way, USCIS will, upon approving the I-130, transfer the file to the National Visa Center (NVC) for further action and transfer to the consulate.
 If you say on the I-130 that the immigrant will apply for adjustment of status in the U.S., you will have to take extra steps to have the file transferred to the NVC.
 This includes filing a Form I-824 and paying a filing fee, then waiting many months for action on your request.